nwmgraspr/custom-07-regression/README.md

 uvx pre-commit run --all-files
 # repeat if changes were made
 uvx pre-commit run --all-files

-# run the penguin example: is there a linear relationship?
-uv run python -m datafun.app_penguins_case

-# run the co2 example: is there a linear relationship?
-# the line fits poorly; why?  what would you change?
-uv run python -m datafun.app_co2_case

 # do chores
 uv run python -m pyright